-Don’t try and guess who might be struggling – “screening” for poverty can be counter-intuitive.
+Don’t guess who might be struggling based on appearances – “screening” for poverty can be counter-intuitive.
 Ask everyone the same suite of questions and tell every parent that you ask these routinely.
-Children in families in relative deprivation can live in affluent council wards.
-As mentioned earlier, families who do not fall below the poverty line may still be struggling to get by.
+Children in relative deprivation can live in affluent council wards.
+As mentioned in section 1, families who do not fall below the poverty line may still be struggling to get by.
 They may in fact be ineligible for certain resources, such as Free School Meals, that might otherwise have made their financial situation easier.
-It is also impossible to judge a child’s social situation by their appearance – some parents go to great lengths to ensure their children are immaculately dressed when they interact with healthcare professionals

-Explain why you are asking the questions, and don’t make the parent feel like you are judging them, or skirting around the problem – rather, just acknowledge the problems but don’t insist on being a hero – just offer your help.
-Let people know they aren’t alone in experiencing problems.
-These are exactly the sentences we use to approach conversations in our respiratory clinic:

-“Good nutrition is really important for child development, and fresh fruit is really important too … it can be tricky to get children to eat fruit - what is Max’s diet like?
-Lots of parents tell us that fruit is often really expensive at the moment – has that been your experience?”

-“As you can imagine, if Max breathes air that has pollution in it from traffic it can irritate his airways – do you live near a main road or have to walk down one to get to school?
-Similarly, the air someone breathes indoors can cause problems too sometimes – do you have problems with damp, dust, or mould as these are really common and are known to cause problems?
-Do you own the house?
-Do let us know if we can be of any help writing a letter to the landlord to speed up getting better – we end up doing that with a lot of our patients”

-“Max seems a little anxious at the moment – this can make kids have tummy pains and chest problems – is there anything stressful happening at school or at home?
-Kids are pretty good at spotting when adults are worried about things – sometimes it’s worth just having a think if there is something stressing you out that he might pick up on – if there is, and we can help, just let us know”.
+It is important to let families know they are not alone in experiencing problems.

 Talking to professionals and local influencers

 Changing policy, reforming how funds are distributed for healthcare, and making new laws that protect children are how sustained and meaningful change can happen.
-Prevention is better than cure.
 Inequalities cannot improve without repairing the inherent problems in society and within health services.
 Although doctors are not taught how to influence thinking in strategic areas, the key principles are simple.

-Don’t worry about how to become an activist.
-Activists don’t need paediatricians to be an activist – they need us to be paediatricians.
-The expertise we bring to the table needs to be a combination of our experiences, and evidence.
-Healthcare leaders and policy-makers are keen to hear from clinicians about inequality.
+As paediatricians, the expertise we bring to the table needs to be a combination of our experiences, and evidence.
+Healthcare leaders, activists and policy-makers are keen to hear from clinicians about inequality.

 It is important to understand the landscape for local and national influence.
-“People know people know people” and talking is the best way to open doors and develop a network.
-Colleagues will often be linked in with different initiatives and leadership roles and may be able to get a foot in the door with the right person.
+Talking is the best way to open doors and develop a network; colleagues will often be linked in with different initiatives and leadership roles and may be able to get a foot in the door with the right person.